Tax Treaties & Non-Resident Alien Guidelines

 Required forms for all Non-Resident Alien and International Employees

-The CO-NRA form is an OUS (Oregon University System) required form for all international employees.
+The CO-NRA form is a required form for all international employees.
 It allows us to determine what taxes you are subject to in the US and evaluate your treaty eligibility (if applicable).
 Foreign employees must fill this out when:

 - Employment begins